VOCABULARY - IDIOMS

 • loose cannon

-Meaning: The idiom "loose cannon" refers to a person who is unpredictable or uncontrolled and who is likely to cause unintentional damage.
+Meaning: A person who is unpredictable and likely to cause trouble or damage.

 • meet your Waterloo